How to Choose and Apply the Right Color-Correcting Concealer for YouAugust 02, 2022

 When determining what color to use, refer to the color wheel.
 Complementary colors, or opposite pairings on the color wheel, cancel each other out, which can help give your face a neutral canvas for applying foundation.
 Read on for a full breakdown of each shade.

 How to Use Green Color Correctors

 The color green can help correct red spots such as birthmarks, rashes or acne.
-If you struggle with moderate redness on the cheeks, rosacea or eczema, opt for a green concealer to neutralize the red.
-We recommend a hydrating formula, like the YSL Beauty NU Tone Corrector in green, which goes on translucent so it can be worn alone or under foundation to calm redness.
+If you struggle with rosacea, eczema or moderate redness on the cheeks, opt for a green concealer to neutralize the red.
+We recommend a long-wear formula, like the Lancôme Teint Idôle Ultra Wear Camouflage Corrector in Green, which blends seamlessly into skin for a natural finish.

 How to Use Pink Color Correctors

 Pink hues counteract any yellow and mild green colors.
-Use a pink concealer to brighten olive, sallow skin.
+Use a pink concealer to brighten sallow olive skin.
 Light shades of pink are also great for highlighting.
 Sweep some product onto the high points of your cheekbones and inner corners of the eyes.
 We love the Morphe Fluidity Color Correcting Concealer.
-The formula is perfect for disguising dark circles and boasts up to 16 hours of longwear.
+The creamy formula is perfect for disguising dark circles and boasts up to 16 hours of longwear.

 How to Use Red, Orange and Peach Color Correctors